Thinking of becoming a beauty writer? Here are some of the best tips on how you can break into the industry.

 You never know when you’re going to be noticed on social media.
 A beauty director at Vogue could be scrolling through their ‘for you page’ and see your content and pass it on to one of the beauty editors–you just have to make sure that you’re out there for them to find!

 Social media is such a useful platform that many beauty writers and editors didn’t have before.
-It could be that your favourite magazine editor finds you and tries to convince you to come work for them through finding your work online, rather than the other way around!
+It could be that your favorite magazine editor finds you and tries to convince you to come work for them by finding your work online, rather than the other way around!

 Or maybe you find a Facebook group for freelance beauty writers that you could join and reach out to some of the other members.

-Once you have connections with people in the industry, use that to expand your network, even more, find mutual connections that may be useful to you too.
+Once you have connections with people in the industry, use that to expand your network even more, and find mutual connections that may be useful to you too.